-- 22.1 The ships covered by the IACS Common Structural Rules for Bulk Carriers and Oil Tankers may be assigned the distinguishing mark CON-M added to the character of classification in accordance with 2.2.49, Part I "Classification".
-The assignment of the distinguishing mark is not mandatory and may be performed at the shipowner's discretion. - 22.2 Critical structural areas are locations which have been identified from calculations to require monitoring or from the service history of similar or sister ships to be sensitive to cracking, waviness, buckling or corrosion, which may impair the structural integrity of the ship. - 22.3 Technical requirements. - 22.3.1 To assign the distinguishing mark CON-M, the critical structural areas monitoring plan (hereinafter referred to as Construction Monitoring Plan, refer to 3.2.2.24 or 3.4.1.16, Part I "Classification") shall be submitted to the Register prior to the commencement of ship construction.
-The plan is subject to review for compliance with 22.3.2 taking into account the shipbuilding quality standards for the hull structure agreed during the kick-off meeting according to the Guidelines on Technical Supervision of Ships under Construction, as well the Ship Structure Access Manual approved by the Register, which contains the full list of critical areas/locations identified by the designer as the result of the strength and fatigue design assessment of the project. - 22.3.2 The Construction Monitoring Plan shall include at least the following: - .1 description of the method for determination of critical areas (references to the results of calculations within the ship's design or service history of similar or sister ships may be made in the description of the method): - .2 appropriate structural plans with the critical locations marked; - .3 summary table of critical areas with information on each critical location inside the critical area, namely:
+- 22.1 The ships covered by the Common Structural Rules for Bulk Carriers and Oil Tankers shall have the distinguishing mark CON-M added to the character of classification, provided the provisions of this Section and the applicable provisions of the Guidelines on Technical Supervision of Ships under Construction are met. - 22.2 Critical structural areas are locations which have been identified from calculations to require monitoring or from the service history of similar or sister ships to be sensitive to cracking, waviness, buckling or corrosion, which may impair the structural integrity of the ship. - 22.3 Technical requirements. - 22.3.1 To assign the distinguishing mark CON-M, the critical structural areas monitoring plan (hereinafter referred to as Construction Monitoring Plan, refer to 3.2.2.24 or 3.4.1.16, Part I "Classification") shall be submitted to the Register prior to the commencement of ship construction.
+The plan is subject to review for compliance with 22.3.2 taking into account the shipbuilding quality standards for the hull structure agreed during the kick-off meeting according to the Guidelines on Technical Supervision of Ships under Construction, as well the Ship Structure Access Manual approved by the Register, which contains the full list of critical areas/locations identified by the designer as the result of the strength and fatigue design assessment of the project. - 22.3.2 The Construction Monitoring Plan shall include at least the following: - .1 description of the method for determination of critical areas (references to the results of calculations within the ship's design or service history of similar or sister ships may be made in the description of the method); - .2 appropriate structural plans with the critical locations marked; - .3 summary table of critical areas with information on each critical location inside the critical area, namely: